rahul-sg/recipes-ratings-analysis/README.md

 Metric Choice: Accuracy and F1-Score.
 Accuracy will be the primary metric to determine the overall effectiveness of the classifier across all categories.
 However, given the likely imbalance among the categories (some ratings may be more common than others), the F1-Score, which balances precision and recall, will also be crucial.
 Comparison: While accuracy gives a straightforward percentage of correct predictions, F1-Score provides a better measure of the model's performance in terms of balancing false positives and false negatives, which is important in an unbalanced dataset.

+Step 6:

+Model Description: The baseline model is a logistic regression classifier trained to predict the categorical ratings of recipes.
+It uses two types of features: one quantitative ('cook_time') and one nominal ('tags', which has been one-hot encoded).

+Performance Evaluation:

+Metrics Used: Accuracy and F1-Score.

+Performance Results: The model achieved an accuracy of XX% and an F1-Score of XX% on the test set (replace XX with actual values from the notebook output).

+Assessment: The current model's performance can be considered a basic benchmark.
+The accuracy may provide a quick glance at how often the model predicts correctly, but the F1-Score is particularly valuable due to the potential class imbalance across different ratings.
+Depending on these metrics, the model’s effectiveness in a real-world scenario can be preliminary evaluated.
+This baseline model serves as a foundational step.
+It is straightforward, making it a good starting point for understanding basic relationships in the data before moving on to more complex models in the subsequent steps.